dreamcatcher-tech/network/Inbox/2024-11-05 1039 does the compartment need an fs snapshot at all.md

 So the fs thing would have a range of actions ?
 The napps interface would be used to create the actions that the runner thing would handle.
 Means the fs json function interface can use the same tooling as everything else.

+Could push the fs resolutions into the Trail object ?

+Or, pass a resolver into the compartment ?

+No point doing the resolving if the execution is cached and doesn't need it.